Team3128/team3128.github.io/members/important-dates.md

 ## Weekly Meetings

-Our weekly meeting schedule for the 2021-2022 school year are yet to be determined, but will definietly be in person.
+Our weekly meeting schedule for the 2021-2022 school year are yet to be determined, but will definitely be in person.
 Please check back later for updates.

 <!--
 This year, our meetings are all currently online and held through Slack, Google Meet, and/or Discord.
 See our calendar for specific dates!